dollkirk/PROGRAMMING-HAND-IN/TUTORIAL_FOUR.md

 #### PLAYER CONTROLLER:

-Create a player object and 2 planes.
+Create a player object and a plane.

 Then, create a C# script called PlayerController and attach it to the player object.